 If you want to learn how to sew, you need proper sewing tools.
 And quite a lot of them.
-So, get busy gathering all the necessities required for the good start – and the kingdom is yours.
+So, get busy gathering all the necessities required for a good start – and the kingdom is yours.

 Therefore, the first step in the process of learning to sew is going shopping for sewing supplies.
-It can be exciting and fun, especially that you don’t need to spend an awful lot of money.
+It can be exciting and fun, especially since you don’t need to spend an awful lot of money.

-But there are 2 things that can spoil the fun: an overload of choices and the use of wrong criteria by which you are supposed to choose.
+But there are 2 things that can spoil the fun: an overload of choices and the use of the wrong criteria by which you are supposed to choose.

 So, in this Guide, I will try to give you practical and experience-based information about how to choose sewing tools and put a limit on your options.

 Don’t focus on whether they are the best possible choices or not.
 You have to start with something.
 And after you use them you will see if these options are right for you.

 Also, people who sew tend to buy too many things they think they will use in the future.
 There are many jokes about this habit.
 Let me tell you about one of them.

 A woman enters a fabric store, and a sales associate comes to her and asks: How can I help you?